 Like button: If you’re signed in to your account, click the Like button () to save the model as a Liked model on your My 3D Warehouse page.
 See Creating a User Account and Signing In for details.

-Download button: If you visit the 3D Warehouse via the SketchUp File menu, clicking the Download button displays a dialog box that asks whether you want to download the model into your current SketchUp model.
-If you reached the 3D Warehouse via your web browser, you may see options to download different versions of the model, such as a SketchUp model (.skp file) or a Google Earth KMZ (.kmz file).
-Your options depend on what the model creator uploaded to the 3D Warehouse.
+Download button: If you visit 3D Warehouse via the SketchUp File menu, clicking the Download button displays a dialog box that asks whether you want to download the model into your current SketchUp model.
+If you reached 3D Warehouse via your web browser, you may see options to download different versions of the model.
+Your options depend on what the model creator uploaded to 3D Warehouse.
 For details, see Searching for and Downloading Models.